 Another great spot is the Campanone in the Upper Town, where you can climb up to its top and enjoy great views over Bergamo and beyond.
 Also, when you are in the Upper Town, take a second funicular at San Alessandro gate and go even higher to San Vigilio.
 It’s an old hilltop settlement with a ruined fortress (nothing particularly impressive, I have to say) and fantastic views over the surrounding mountains.
 I particularly liked the tranquillity of this area and I strongly suggest not to limit your visit to the castle but also to take a walk around.
 There are beautiful villas and panoramic spots to enjoy.
 You could also stay for dinner in one of the lovely restaurants dotting the area.

 Back in the Old Town, don’t miss the Rocca fortress on the St. Eufemia Hill.
-Built in the XIV century, the fortress hosts the city’s history museum and is surrounded by Parco delle Rimembranze, a flowery park with sweeping views over the city, the mountains and Milan.
+The fortress was built in the XIV century and hosts the city’s history museum and is surrounded by Parco delle Rimembranze, a flowery park with sweeping views over the city, the mountains, and Milan.

 4. Excellent food

 Did you know that Bergamo has been named European Region of Gastronomy 2017 together with Brescia, Cremona, and Mantua and that the city hosts the Food Film Fest?
 Food plays an important role in Bergamo and locals know how to indulge themselves in delicious food.
 You’ll have plenty of choices, from savory to sweet dishes!